 It’s a go-to in big batches for long camp trips, as it’s easy to make ahead and warm as needed.
 I’ve never known a camper to turn this down after a long day exploring the trails.

-This recipe calls for poblano peppers, boneless skinless chicken breast, onions, poblanos, garlic, cumin, taco seasoning, salt, lime juice, chicken broth white northern beans, black beans, canned chopped green peppers, and tortillas for thickening.
+Much like your traditional chili, white chicken chili mixes proteins and vegetables with your favorite toppings.
+This recipe calls for poblano peppers, boneless skinless chicken breast, onions, poblanos, garlic, cumin, taco seasoning, salt, lime juice, chicken broth, white northern beans, black beans, canned chopped green peppers, and tortillas for thickening.

 You can spice it up with hot sauce or chili powder if you like, but I keep it mild and add jalapenos at the end for my own kick.

 - chicken breast

 - taco seasoning

 - great northern beans